 –BBC Match Report for Aston Villa 0 – 1 Manchester United

 Where to Watch/Listen

-This match is televised in the UK on BT Sport 1, with coverage starting at 2:30pm.
-Away tickets are sold out.
-Local commentary, as always, is on BBC Newcastle, with BBC Radio 5 live covering the game nationally, and talkSPORT overseas.
+The match is televised live on BT Sport 1, with the main coverage starting at noon, but Matchday Live with Fletch and Sav is on for the prior two hours.
+Local commentary, as always, is on BBC Newcastle, with national coverage on BBC Radio 5 Live.

 How do you think we’ll get on in this game?
 Have your say in our discussion thread.